afishman/dalsa-grabber/README.md

 # dalsa-grabber
 A simple recording app using the Dalsa GigE-V framework for Linux to make recording and display easy.
-Defaults were tested to be appropriate for the Teledyne Dalsa XX camera.
+Defaults were tested to be appropriate for the Teledyne Dalsa Genie TS-C2500 camera.

 ## Installation ##